Gamma ray: Gamma-ray bursts

-The most intense sources of gamma rays, are also the most intense sources of any type of electromagnetic radiation presently known.
+The most intense sources of gamma rays are also the most intense sources of any type of electromagnetic radiation presently known.
 They are the "long duration burst" sources of gamma rays in astronomy ("long" in this context, meaning a few tens of seconds), and they are rare compared with the sources discussed above.
 By contrast, "short" gamma-ray bursts of two seconds or less, which are not associated with supernovae, are thought to produce gamma rays during the collision of pairs of neutron stars, or a neutron star and a black hole.

 The so-called long-duration gamma-ray bursts produce a total energy output of about 1044 joules (as much energy as the Sun will produce in its entire life-time) but in a period of only 20 to 40 seconds.
 Gamma rays are approximately 50% of the total energy output.
 The leading hypotheses for the mechanism of production of these highest-known intensity beams of radiation, are inverse Compton scattering and synchrotron radiation from high-energy charged particles.
 These processes occur as relativistic charged particles leave the region of the event horizon of a newly formed black hole created during supernova explosion.
 The beam of particles moving at relativistic speeds are focused for a few tens of seconds by the magnetic field of the exploding hypernova.
 The fusion explosion of the hypernova drives the energetics of the process.
 If the narrowly directed beam happens to be pointed toward the Earth, it shines at gamma ray frequencies with such intensity, that it can be detected even at distances of up to 10 billion light years, which is close to the edge of the visible universe.

 Properties

 Penetration of matter

 Due to their penetrating nature, gamma rays require large amounts of shielding mass to reduce them to levels which are not harmful to living cells, in contrast to alpha particles, which can be stopped by paper or skin, and beta particles, which can be shielded by thin aluminium.
 Gamma rays are best absorbed by materials with high atomic numbers (Z) and high density, which contribute to the total stopping power.
-Because of this, a lead (high Z) shield is 20–30% better as a gamma shield than an equal mass of another low-Z shielding material, such as aluminium, concrete, water, or soil; lead's major advantage is not in lower weight, but rather its compactness due to its higher density.
+Because of this, a lead (high Z) shield is 20–30% better as a gamma shield than an equal mass of a low-Z shielding material, such as aluminium, concrete, water, or soil; lead's major advantage is not in lower weight, but rather its compactness due to its higher density.
 Protective clothing, goggles and respirators can protect from internal contact with or ingestion of alpha or beta emitting particles, but provide no protection from gamma radiation from external sources.